Skip to Content Facebook Feature Image

 A woman plays with a dog as she takes refuge at Chonkal district in Oddar Meanchey province, Cambodia Thursday, Dec.
 11, 2025, after fleeing from home following a fighting between Thailand and Cambodia over territorial claims.
 (AP Photo/Heng Sinith)

-About two dozen people have been reported killed in the latest fighting, while hundreds of thousands have been displaced on both sides of the border.
+About two dozen people were reported killed in the fighting this week, while hundreds of thousands have been displaced on both sides of the border.

-Cambodia's defense ministry spokesperson Maly Socheata on Thursday accused Thailand of violating international laws by the use of “all kinds of heavy weapons and the deployment of large number of troops to encroach the Cambodian territory.”
+The Cambodian Defense Ministry said in a statement Thursday that a Thai military fighting jet dropped three bombs in the border area.
+Ministry spokesperson Maly Socheata accused Thailand of violating international laws by the use of “all kinds of heavy weapons and the deployment of large number of troops to encroach the Cambodian territory.”

 The combat has drawn international concern, including from Pope Leo XIV, who told an audience at the Vatican on Wednesday that he was “deeply saddened by the news of the renewed conflict.”